Reclaiming Who We Are

 9:00 AM - 5:00 PM PT

 Most of us have internalized a voice that says we're not enough.
-That we need to be different — more disciplined, more together, more something — to finally be okay.
+That we need to be different — more disciplined or more together— to finally be okay.

 That voice isn't the truth of who you are.
 It's conditioning.
-And compassion is one of the most powerful tools we have for seeing through it.
+And self-compassion is one of the most powerful tools we have for seeing through it.
+For quieting the voice that tells us again and again, “I am not enough.”

-Together, they'll guide you in untangling from the conditioning — familial, cultural, genetic — that keeps you contracted and self-critical, and in opening to a larger, more connected sense of who you already are.
+In this online or in-person program, Caverly Morgan and Kristin Neff will guide you in untangling from the conditioning — familial, cultural, genetic — that keeps you self-critical, so you can open to a larger, more connected sense of who you already are.

 How the voices of family, culture, and genetics became your inner critic — and how to stop letting them run the show (that loop of "I should have handled that better" after a hard conversation?
 This is where it loosens)